ShaodongDev/Shaodong/content/post/academia-within-me/index.md

     src="./SM_ongoing_process.png">
     <div style="color:orange;color: #999; padding: 0px;">The Scientific Method as an Ongoing Process</div>
 </center>
-[Hu Shih](https://en.wikipedia.org/wiki/Hu_Shih) once summed up a research approach with the phrase: "*Make bold hypotheses, and verify them carefully*."[^1] I agree with his point, but I also see its limits.
+[Hu Shih](https://en.wikipedia.org/wiki/Hu_Shih) once summed up a research approach with the phrase: *"Make bold hypotheses, and verify them carefully."*[^1] I agree with his point, but I also see its limits.
 His idea of “verification” stops at the basic level of truth-seeking—making sure facts and data are accurate.
 What it doesn’t fully capture is the advanced level of truth-seeking, which is at the very core of the scientific method in serious scholarship.

 Reflecting on my own experience, during my thesis, I was in no position to risk academic misconduct such as data fabrication (thus meeting the basic truth-seeking).
 I rewrote my hypothesis three times over six months.
 Each time, the evidence proved my old idea wrong, I had to accept the reality, drop it, and start over.
 Although this process was time-consuming and arduous, it gave me a solid foundation in the value of truth-seeking.
 Later, when I read Ray Dalio’s principle “[Embrace Reality and Deal with It](https://www.principles.com/principles/8b086563-5bb4-4741-8713-c62bd1a0d749/),” I realized I had already learned that lesson in grad school.